skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 -- Stanley Aronwitz, foreward in Martin's *Performance as a Political Act* [-@martin_performance_1990 p.viii]

+"sentient, practising, tool-wielding body" -- [@marchand_making_2010 p.S2]

 I'm going to finish now so we can all stop our embodied fidgeting and turn our phones back on.

 # edit bin

+I wonder if we can we all agree that there was embodied knowledge in that laboratory dance space?
+But this in itself is an absurd question.
+I mean when is there not embodied knowledge in any room?
+It's here now.
+We don't have to be moving.
+So, do we then mean a certain level or quantity of embodied knowledge?
+Is there some kind of threshold when embodied knowledge becomes useful or noticeable?
+Or when we use the term 'embodied research' do we just mean research that focuses on the body by people with bodies trained and sensitised to the complexities of the moving, sensing body?
+Perhaps I am being provocatively simplistic or stubborn here but sometimes it sure feels as if that embodied emperor isn't wearing any clothes; not that I'd want to point that out.

+proxy of embodied knowledge devalues rich experiences that are unable to be discussed.
+Sheets-Johnstone and Ingold. finger pointing moon.

+>Why is it then that dance, with its legitimate claim to specialized knowledge of the body, has never been consulted in these debates? [@davidson_somatics_2013 p.4]

+>For dance practitioners, somatic intelligence constitutes a model of corporeal experience: a form of embodied knowledge that can also be described as a skill for sensing, relating and ‘revealing’.[@davidson_somatics_2013 p.6]

+>the body’s role as privileged site in the construction of knowledge [@davidson_somatics_2013 p.11]

+>Furthermore, Damásio’s theory emphasizes that notions like experience, consciousness and perception are not abstract concepts, but are active embodied practices resulting from a continuous, recursive interaction with the environment.[@de_lima_trans-meaning_2013 p.24]

+relate 'the truth' to OED definition of embodied.

+Ben Spatz recently advertised a workshop in which he describes ...
+Journal of Embodied Research.
+Does that mean all the other journals only handle disembodied research?

+But the clincher is that we assuming an enormous amount based on what is available to our senses.
+What if we -- meaning dance researchers -- are simply projecting a whole lot of

+Embodied knowledge: knowledge held in or by the body.
+To communicate it we must disembody it.
+But if disembodied where does it reside?
+In

+Add how Ingold refutes this idea of 'holding'. (and Sheets-Johnstone)

 from Choinere quote: